Please click the following for more information about the Embassy and the contact details of the divisions.

 Common research takes place in the areas of health, advanced manufacturing, climate change, energy, astronomy, biodiversity, geosciences, sustainability research and sustainable land management.

 The Defence Attaché and his deputy are representatives for the German Armed Forces in South Africa.
-In addition to South Africa, their area of responsibility includes Namibia, Botswana, Zimbabwe, Mozambique and the Kingdom of Lesotho.
+In addition to South Africa, their area of responsibility includes Namibia, Botswana, Zimbabwe and the Kingdom of Lesotho.

 The Defence Attaché advises the Ambassador on military and security matters, as well as on relevant policy developments in the regions for which he is accredited.
 Another responsibility is the facilitation of cooperation between the German Federal Ministry of Defence and the Ministries of the Defence of the above-mentioned Southern African countries.